AMGMounir/VHS-Effect/README.md

 - Inspired by authentic VHS and CRT artifacts
 - Thanks to all contributors!

-## Gallery

-Share your creations!
-Open a PR to add your work here.

 ---

 Questions?
 Open an issue or start a discussion!